MicrosoftDocs/sdk-api/sdk-api-src/content/wmp/nf-wmp-iwmpremotemediaservices-getservicetype.md

 ### -param pbstrType [out]

-Pointer to a <b></b>BSTR containing one or more of the following values.
+Pointer to a BSTR containing one or more of the following values.

 <table>
 <tr>